MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/4-aerodrome.md

 T4.
 Revert, to the extent possible, any past interactions with the DApp.
 Disconnect the wallet, unapprove tokens, etc.

-- Disconnect option is simple.
+- Disconnect option is simple and removes the site from the wallet

 ## Screenshots
 ### connect wallet and sign-in